culanomeara/pp5-peaknutrition/README.md

 * [GitHub](https://github.com/) - An internet hosting service used for version control.
 Used to host the Peak Nutrition repository and for the project board used for project management and user stories.
 * [GitPod](https://www.gitpod.io/) - A cloud development environment used as the primary site code editor.
 * [Heroku](https://dashboard.heroku.com/) - A cloud platform used to host the Peak Nutrition full stack application.
+* [Stripe](https://stripe.com/) - Ecommerce software and APIs to accept payments, send payouts, and manage shop orders
-* [Cloudinary](https://cloudinary.com/?&utm_campaign=1329&utm_content=instapagelogocta-selfservetest) - A cloud-based video and image management platform used to store the site images.
+* [Amazon Web Services](https://aws.amazon.com/) - a cloud platform that allows you to store and retrieve static files
 * [Slack](https://slack.com/intl/en-gb/) - An online instant messaging program used for site feedback and guidance from the [Code Institute](https://codeinstitute.net/) community.
 * [App Diagrams](https://app.diagrams.net/) - An online diagram software used for the database schemas.
 * [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - A set of web developer tools built directly into the chrome browser.
 Used for responsiveness tests and further testing.